Stork-Oracle/stork-external/sdks/solana/stork-sdk/README.md

 ## Example

-The following is a snippet from an example of how to use the Stork Solana SDK to consume Stork price updates, available [here](https://github.com/Stork-Oracle/stork-external/tree/main/examples/solana).
+The following snippet is an example of how to use this sdk to consume Stork price feed on chain.
+A full example is available [here](https://github.com/Stork-Oracle/stork-external/tree/main/examples/solana).

 ```rust
     // This instruction reads the latest price from a Stork feed